jaspervdj/hakyll/examples/hakyll/tutorial6.markdown

 categoryList = uncurry categoryListItem <=< toList
 ~~~~~

-This function might seem a little harder to understand, and figuring out how it
+This function might seem a little harder to understand if you are not familiar
-works is left as an exercise for the reader[^1].
+with the `<=<` operator.
+Figuring out how it works is left as an exercise for
+the reader[^1].

 [^1]: Hint: `>>=` is `concatMap` in the list monad.